A new proof of Friedman's second eigenvalue Theorem and its extension to random lifts: Proof of Theorem

 \subsection{Computation on the configuration model}

-The configuration model allows some explicit probabilist computation.
-In the remainder of this section, $G = G(\sigma)$ where $\sigma$ is uniform on $M(E)$.
-Our first lemma checks that $G$ is $\ell$-tangle free if $\ell$ is not too large.
-An alternative argument can be extracted from \cite{MR2097332} (with a different method).
+The configuration model allows some explicit probabilistic computation.
+In the remainder of this section, $\sigma$ is uniformly distributed on $M(\vec E)$, the set of matchings on $\vec E = [n] \times [d]$ and $G = G(\sigma)$ is the corresponding multigraph.
+The next lemma states that $G$ is $\ell$-tangle free if $\ell$ is not too large.
+It is an already known fact, see \cite[Lemma 2.1]{MR2667423}, it can also be extracted from \cite{MR2097332}.
+We give a proof for completeness.